mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.2.1 =
+* Changed the author from mystyle to mystyleplatform.
+* Fixed bug with the thumbnail image in latest WP (caused by srcset attribute).
+* Now validating the mystyle product options.
+* Fixed some WP Coding Standards issues with some of the test files.
+* Added more sophisticated notices system.
+* Fixed some CSS issues with the admin screens in the latest WP and fixed a typo in a CSS name.
+* Updated the readme.txt to reflect that WP 4.4.1 is fully tested and working.

 = 1.2.0 =
 * Add-ons directory added.